Yuncheng Shanxi, China Travel Guide

 Plan ahead for all meals if adhering to Kosher dietary guidelines.

 Use translation apps or printed allergy cards in Mandarin.
-Consider self-catering where possible to manage dietary restrictions effectively.
+Think about self-guided-catering if you can to manage dietary restrictions effectively.

 Look for dishes that are clearly meat-free and cooked with minimal oil.
 Ordering steamed vegetables or plain rice can be a more secure option.